FaraB-AID/Modular-Item-Framework/README.md

 ## Systems

-###### Loot Bot (Complete)
+###### Loot (Complete)
-The Loot Bot checks **input** for a loot *trigger* or the */loot* *command*.
+The Loot script checks **input** for a loot *trigger* or the */loot* *command*.
 It then uses multi-key evaluation to check for items to add to your inventory from a preconfigured list.
-The loot *trigger* makes the bot evaluate the AI's **output** for hits; the */loot command* makes the bot evaluate the rest of your **input** for hits.
+The loot *trigger* makes the script evaluate the AI's **output** for hits; the */loot command* makes the script evaluate the rest of your **input** for hits.

 It also features a few basic *commands*: a more rigid version of */loot* that requires specific item name, but also allows for an associated number of that item to add;  */inv* to display .inv items you have 1 or more of as a message (as an alternative to the sidebar); */clear* to empty your message.

-###### Equip Bot (Current Project)
+###### Equipment (Current Project)
-The Equip Bot checks **input** for an equip *trigger* or the */equip command*.
+The Equip script checks **input** for an equip *trigger* or the */equip command*.
 It then uses multi-key evaluation on your **input** to determine what you're equipping.

 It can equip multiple items at once, but only one per equip category (default: weapon, tool, armor), and only allows you to equip items you have 1 or more of in your inventory.
 It then sets your .equip.*type* with properties corresponding to those predefined in the .inv item.
 It removes the equipped item from your inventory, returns the previously equipped item to your inventory, and updates you with a message.

-The Equip Bot keeps your equipment and their properties at the forefront of the AI's context by using a customized script similar to Author's Note to hold equipment information just behind your most recent input.
+The Equip script keeps your equipment and their properties at the forefront of the AI's context by using a customized script similar to Author's Note to hold equipment information just behind your most recent input.
 Equipment info is formatted with modified cat<nip> 2.0.

 Item enchantment will be included if possible.

-###### Use Bot (Upcoming)
+###### Use / Consumables (Upcoming)
-The Use Bot checks **input** for a consumable *trigger* that indicates you're using a consumable item (such as a potion or grenade).
+The Use script checks **input** for a consumable *trigger* that indicates you're using a consumable item (such as a potion or grenade).
 It then uses multi-key evaluation on your **input** to determine what you're using.

 You can use multiple different useables at once, but only if you have 1 or more in your inventory.
 The item count is then reduced by 1, and a hidden state.memory.frontMemory is included after your input which informs the AI of the affects the consumable has.

-###### Craft Bot (Upcoming)
+###### Crafting (Upcoming)
-The Equip Bot checks **input** for a craft *trigger* or the */craft command*.
+The Crafting script checks **input** for a craft *trigger* or the */craft command*.
 It then uses multi-key evaluation on your **input** to determine what you're crafting.

-The bot checks whether you have enough materials for a recipe, and the required tools, before allowing you to craft it; on a successful craft, materials are removed from your inventory and the crafted item is added.
+The script checks whether you have enough materials for a recipe, and the required tools, before allowing you to craft it; on a successful craft, materials are removed from your inventory and the crafted item is added.
 It informs you of these results with a message.

-This bot will also dynamically update your .inventory sidebar menu with crafting recipes you have enough materials to craft.
+This script will also dynamically update your .inventory sidebar menu with crafting recipes you have enough materials to craft.

 ###### Score Script (Upcoming)
 The Score Script checks **input** for a retire *trigger* or */retire command*.
 It then prompts a confirmation.
 On confirmation, the script will tabulate your final score, based on the total value of your .inv items and equipment.
 The script then delivers a pre-written retirement epilogue (higher scores produce better outcomes).